At McCauley Law Offices, we understand the fear that comes with receiving an IRS audit letter.

 Should you ignore an audit reconsideration?

-If you do not respond to an audit notice, the IRS can make a summary assessment, which punishes you first by denying all of your business expenses, then assessing substantial taxes, penalties, and interest, followed by the seizure of income and assets including wages, bank accounts, automobiles, and real property.
+Failure to respond to an audit notice can lead to severe penalties from the IRS.
+They may deny your business expenses, impose substantial taxes, penalties, and interest, and even seize your income and assets, including wages, bank accounts, automobiles, and real property.